diverger/sd8887-mrvl/README.md

 By default the driver will create a second interface `uap0`.
 This interface runs in access point mode and can be useful for control type of applications.
 In the future we may make WiFi Connect be able to run on two interfaces as well - one for the captive portal and one for establishing Internet connectivity.
+I imagine we can set defaults for Fin like this for easier setup.

 For now I have disabled the AP interface by specifying `drv_mode=1`, but we may consider leaving it running.
 We have users that use additional dongle or module for similar purposes and by leaving the AP interface exposed, they can take advantage of it.
-It could be a selling point for our board.
+It could be an additional selling point for our board.

 It is also possible to turn on the uAP interface during runtime using `echo drv_mode=3 > /proc/mwlan/config`, but it errored out with a firmware init error